next-theme/theme-next-docs/source/docs/getting-started/installation.md

 $ git clone --branch v8.0.0-rc.3 https://gitlab.com/hexo-theme-next/hexo-theme-next themes/next
 ```

-This variant will install the **defined release version** (with `.git` directory inside).
+This variant will install the **specific release version** (with `.git` directory inside).
-And in any time you can switch to any tagged release, but with limit to defined version.
+And in any time you can switch to any tagged release, but with limit to specific version.
 <!-- endtab -->
 {% endtabs %}

 **Update**
-You can update to latest master branch by the following command:
+You can update to the latest master branch by the following command:

 ```bash
 $ cd themes/next